Adaisoe/Adaisoe/README.md

 - 👋 Hi, I’m Adaiso Ekpenyong
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in Python
-- 🌱 I’m currently learning Python, HTML, CSS and Java Script
+- 🌱 I’m currently learning the various ways Python is used
-- 💞️ I’m looking to grow my skills to become a great fullstack developer
+- 💞️ I’m looking to grow my skills to become a great python developer
 - 📫 You can reach me on LinkedIn, Twitter and Instagram

 <!---